swelborn/tomopyui/docs/contributing.md

 ```

 In a few seconds your web browser should open up the documentation.
 Now whenever you save a file the documentation will automatically regenerate and the webpage will refresh for you!

-### Embedding GIFs

-Unfortunately, interactive plots are not interactive on [Read the Docs](https://readthedocs.org/projects/mpl-interactions), because widgets require an active Python kernel to work.
-Instead, we therefore shoot [gif](https://docs.fileformat.com/image/gif) or [apng](https://docs.fileformat.com/image/apng) screencasts of interacting with the plots and embed them in the Jupyter notebooks.

-To accomplish, these GIFs are best stored in `docs/_static/images`.
-Then, below the input cell of which you want to render cell output, you create a Markdown cell below that code cell and insert the GIF there [as an image](https://www.markdownguide.org/basic-syntax/#images).

-## Thank you to our current team!

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributors members can be found on `mpl_interactions`' [README](https://github.com/ianhi/mpl-interactions#contributors-) page.